-Latozinemab has been granted orphan drug designation by FDA for treatment of FTD, and AL101 also had orphan drug designation until we withdrew the IND for FTD and decided to pursue larger indications, such as AD and PD, for that product candidate.
+Latozinemab has been granted orphan drug designation by FDA for treatment of FTD, and AL101 also had orphan drug designation until we withdrew the IND for FTD and decided to pursue larger indications, such as Alzheimer's disease and Parkinson's disease, for that product candidate.
 Despite latozinemab's orphan drug designation, the FDA can still approve other drugs that have a different active ingredient for use in treating FTD.
 Furthermore, orphan drug exclusivity does not prevent the FDA from approving another marketing application for the same drug product for a different indication before the expiration of the orphan exclusivity period.
-Orphan drug exclusivity also could block the approval of one of our products for seven years if a competitor obtains approval before we do for the same product, as defined by the FDA, for the same indication we are seeking approval, or if a product candidate is determined to be contained within the scope of the competitor's product for the same indication or disease.
-If one of our products designated as an orphan drug receives marketing approval for an indication for which it has not been granted orphan drug designation, it will not have orphan drug exclusivity in that non-orphan indication.
+Orphan drug exclusivity also could block the approval of one of our products for seven years if a competitor obtains approval before we do for the same product, as defined by the FDA, for the same indication we are seeking approval, or if a product candidate is determined to be contained within the scope of the competitor's product for an indication for which it has not been granted orphan drug designation, it will not have orphan drug exclusivity in that non-orphan indication.
 Orphan drug status in the European Union has similar, but not identical, requirements and benefits.